Matthew 21:1-11

 He was the total opposite of the kind of king anyone would have imagined.
 This was a prophecy fulfilled in the person of Jesus Christ.
 Therefore, instead of riding on a magnificent horse or a huge metal chariot, Jesus came riding humbly on a young donkey as a fulfilment of Zechariah’s prophecy.

-Verse 6: “And the disciples went, and did as Jesus commanded them, And brought the ass, and the colt, and put on them their clothes, and they set him thereon.”
-(Matthew 21:6–7), So the disciples spread their clothes on both the donkeys, but Jesus only sat on the young donkey, with the mother donkey walking beside it.
+Verse 6: “And the disciples went, and did as Jesus commanded them, And brought the ass, and the colt, and put on them their clothes, and they set him thereon” (Matthew 21:6–7).
+So the disciples spread their clothes on both the donkeys, but Jesus only sat on the young donkey, with the mother donkey walking beside it.

 And a great multitude spread their garments in the way.
 Others cut down branches from the trees and strawed them in the way.
 Now, as Jesus and his disciples were moving toward Jerusalem, they had attracted much attention.

-If you remember, the people had heard his teachings.
-They had seen his miracles.
+If you remember, the people had heard His teachings.
+They had seen His miracles.
 They were impressed.
 They were excited.
 They saw Jesus as someone very special.
-Perhaps he was the Christ, the Messiah.
+Perhaps He was the Christ, the Messiah.

 In a week’s time, they would be commemorating the Passover.
 It was a time they would remember the great deliverance from Egypt — how God delivered their forefathers from Egypt through Moses the leader.